Presented by the National Humanities Center in partnership with the Chapel Hill Public Library

 DuVal is the author of the books Independence Lost: Lives on the Edge of the American Revolution and The Native Ground: Indians and Colonists in the Heart of the Continent.
 She is the coeditor of Interpreting a Continent: Voices from Colonial America with her father, the literary translator John DuVal.
 She has published in The New York Times, The Wall Street Journal, The Chicago Tribune, William and Mary Quarterly, Ethnohistory, Journal of the Early Republic, Early American Studies, and the Arkansas Historical Quarterly.
 She has won prizes for the best book on the American Revolution from the Journal of the American Revolution, the best article in the William and Mary Quarterly, and the best article in southern women’s history from the Southern Association for Women Historians.
 DuVal has appeared on The Diane Rehm Show, The State of Things, and documentaries on the History Channel and the American Heroes Channel.
 She is currently writing a book on Native dominance of North America from the eleventh to the nineteenth centuries with the help of a Guggenheim Fellowship.

-The Constitutional Origins of the Wealth Gap
+The Constitutional Origins of the Wealth Gap with William A. Darity, Jr.

 Saturday, February 15, 2020 at 2:00 pm